-* First Ranzan Subject to the appearance of the Moon.
+* First Ramzan Subject to the appearance of the Moon.

 The exact date of the start of Ramadan is not fixed, because the Islamic calendar is based on the lunar cycle.
-However, according to the lunar calendar, the expected date of “First Ramdan ” is Wednesday, March 22, 2023, in Pakistan.
+However, according to the lunar calendar, the expected date of the “First Ramadan” is Friday, March 24, 2023, in Pakistan.
 Ramadan is a very important month in the Islamic calendar and is observed by Muslims around the world as a time of fasting, prayer, and reflection.
 It is the ninth month of the Islamic calendar.